 Retention of Israel's population since 1948 is about even or greater, when compared to other countries with mass immigration.

-By 1952, over 200,000 people were living in temporary camps known as ma'abarot.
+By 1952, over 200,000 people in Israel were living in temporary camps known as ma'abarot due to the influx of Jewish refugees.

-In 1953, Mossad LeAliyah Bet, which aided Jewish immigration, was disbanded.
+In 1953, Mossad LeAliyah Bet was disbanded.

 In 1957, Israel's humanitarian efforts officially began with the establishment of Mashav, the Israel's Agency for International Development Cooperation.

-Since 1957, UN peacekeepers were stationed in the Sinai Peninsula.
+Since 1957 UN peacekeepers were stationed in the Sinai Peninsula.

 In 1963, Israel was engaged in a diplomatic standoff with the United States in relation to the Israeli nuclear programme.

-In 1964, the Palestine Liberation Organisation (PLO) was established.
+In 1964, The Palestine Liberation Organisation (PLO), was established.

-By 1966 Israeli-Arab relations had deteriorated to the point of battles taking place between Israeli and Arab forces.
+By 1966, Israeli-Arab relations had deteriorated to the point of battles taking place between Israeli and Arab forces.

 In 1966, Shmuel Yosef Agnon shared the Nobel Prize in Literature with German Jewish author Nelly Sachs.

-Following the 1967 war, Israel faced attacks from the Egyptians in the Sinai Peninsula during the 1967–1970 War of Attrition.
+Following the 1967 war, Israel faced attacks from the Egyptians in the Sinai Peninsula during the War of Attrition.

-Between 1948 and 1970, approximately 1,150,000 Jewish refugees relocated to Israel.
+Between 1948 and 1970, approximately 1,150,000 Jewish refugees had relocated to Israel.

 The 1974 Asian Games, held in Tehran, were the last Asian Games in which Israel participated.

-In 1975, military expenditure in Israel reached its peak, constituting 30.3% of GDP.
+In 1975, Israel's military expenditure reached a peak of 30.3% of GDP.

 The 1977 Knesset elections marked a major turning point in Israeli political history as Menachem Begin's Likud party took control from the Labour Party.